 The Average Joe: Features a four-blade razor cartridge.
 Otherwise, this model mirrors the Baby Face razor in every way.
 Two-month supply ($10.99) includes handle and four cartridges; six-month ($17.99) includes handle and 12 cartridges; 12-month supply ($29.99) includes handle and 24 cartridges.

 The Caveman: Features six precision-cut, stainless steel blades on every cartridge, as well as an available trimmer blade built into the back of each.
-Same pivoting head, lubricating strip, and razor handle.
+Same pivoting head, a lubricating strip, and razor handle.
 Two-month supply ($12.99) includes handle and four cartridges; six-month ($22.99) includes handle and 12 cartridges; 12-month supply ($39.99) includes handle and 24 cartridges.
 Note that you can select cartridges without the optional trimmer for slightly less per piece.

 There are three important differences to note between the Dollar Shave Club and ShaveMOB.

 Where the Dollar Shave Club encourages swapping out cartridges every week, ShaveMOB states that their blades are of a higher quality and need swapping half as often.
 But, other than claiming that their razors are specially manufactured, we’re not given any details as to why.

 So, ShaveMOB can save you money, but only if you’re ok swapping out cartridges less often and only if you’re willing to do it to save $1.01:

 - Two-month supply (eight cartridges) of Dollar Shave Club four-blade razors is $12.

 - Two-month supply (four cartridges) of ShaveMOB four-blade razors is $10.99.